 How Does Diabetes Impact Foot Health?

 Diabetic neuropathy is a condition that affects 60-70% of people with diabetes.
-It causes injury to the nerves in your legs and feet, which can cause you to lose impression in the affected areas.
+It causes injury to the nerves in your legs and feet, which can cause you to lose sensation in the affected areas.

+You may not be able to feel cuts or sores on your feet or unsafe temperatures, which can lead to serious infections or foot health issues.
 About 1 in 3 people with diabetes over the age of 50 have a condition known as outlying vascular disease.
-This condition causes reduced blood flow, which can significantly slow healing time for wounds or cuts.
+This condition causes reduced blood flow, which can significantly slow the healing time for wounds or cuts.

 What are the Benefits of Wearing Diabetic Work Boots?